Latedog/LostArts/README.md

 10/22:
   - BUG: Bombs don't damage the smasher and item inventory doesn't carry over
   - FIXED: Improper spawning of new players when entering new dungeons (used Player parameter for constructors)
+  - BUG: Chests in the special room cause game to crash when trying to pick up